colinswrath/WindsOfTheNorth/gameplayguide/quests.markdown

 </div>

 In addition to the changes mentioned above, there are a number of new quests and locations in Winds of the North.\
-Most of these have already been mentioned, but the table below will detail how exactly to start these new quests.
+Below I will detail how exactly to start these new quests.

+Wyrmstooth:

+TODO - Finish this part dood, Quit being lazy